The Central Coast ChapterJoin Us | About Us | Pruning | Scholarships | Chapter Board Members

 Four scholarships were awarded of $1000 each!
 The recipients for 2016 were: Julie Dunbar, Shun Toida, Kathleen Warde, and Rachel Wehrman.

 Chapter Officers & Board Members

-We elect officers at our January meeting and often elect "Co-Chairs" to share the leadership responsibilities for our chapter.
+We elect officers at our December meeting and often elect "Co-Chairs" to share the leadership responsibilities for our chapter.
 We have our own Board of Directors where long range planning and much of the business of our Chapter is conducted.
-We have a newsletter that goes to most members by email and to the rest by U.S. Mail.